niko-cts/NPCExample/README.md

 2. Implementing pathfinding AI for NPCs without external libraries.
 3. Enabling knockback & falldamage for NPCs.

+For a detailed explanation about the code read this forum post:

 ## Features

 ### Auto-respawn NPCs